- 120,000 square feet (11,000 m2)

 Perimeter Institute’s custom-built facility was constructed in two phases.
 The first phase, finished in 2004, was designed by Montreal-based architects Saucier + Perrotte.
 The building was awarded the national Governor General’s Medal for Architecture in 2006.
 Perimeter’s second phase, finished in 2011, was designed by Toronto-based Teeple Architects to accommodate the growth of Perimeter’s research, training, and outreach activities.

-The Stephen Hawking Centre at Perimeter Institute is on track to attain Leadership in Energy and Environmental Design (LEED) Silver certification for environmental sustainability.
+In 2015, the Stephen Hawking Centre at Perimeter Institute attained Leadership in Energy and Environmental Design (LEED) Silver certification for environmental sustainability.
 With locally sourced building materials, energy conservation measures, use of green roofs and other eco-friendly features, the new expansion is not only a bold architectural design but is a physical testament to Perimeter Institute’s environmental stewardship.